AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

     firstTab.show();
 </script>
 ```
+(Again, this code example can be found in my accompanying [nav-tabs-examples-4.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Navs_and_Tabs/nav-tabs-examples-4.html) file.)

 #### show

 Selects the given tab and shows its associated pane.
-Any other tab that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. beforee the `shown.bs.tab` event occurs).
+Any other tab that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. before the `shown.bs.tab` event occurs).
 ```
 var someTabTriggerEl = document.querySelector('#someTabTrigger');
 var tab = new bootstrap.Tab(someTabTriggerEl);